-There are many ways to skin a cat, but whoooo would want to do that?
-Instead, lets talk about milling Redwood Stumps, another category there are many options for!
+There are many ways to skin a cat, but who would want to do that?
+Instead, lets talk about milling Redwood Stumps, another category for which there are many options!

-First an foremost, milling a Redwood stump, or any wood stump for that matter, is nothing and everything like milling a log.
-Similar to a log, one starts with a cap cut, or top cut, then proceeds to cut cants,(Large blocks of wood that can be cut down into various types of lumber), or in the case of a stump, slab cuts.
-Like milling logs, making sure your grain is running flat or vertical can be very important, this adds to the stability of the wood.
-However, unlike a log, stump grain can be all over the place, especially if you are cutting close to the root, or have curl or birds-eye in the stump.
+Milling a Redwood stump, or any wood stump for that matter, is nothing and everything like milling a log.
+Similar to a log, one starts with a cap cut, or top cut, then proceeds to cut cants.
+These are large blocks of wood that can be cut down into various types of lumber.
+Or in the case of a stump, one cuts slab cuts.
+Like milling logs, making sure your grain is running flat or vertical can be very important.
+This adds to the stability of the wood.
+However, unlike a log, stump grain can be all over the place.This is especially true if you are cutting close to the root, or have curl or birds-eye in the stump.

-That said, there are still ways to cut the slabs to be stable, and after many years of cutting, one starts to understand how to do this.
-However, no two stumps are the same, and every cut has to be examined and have the grain taken into account.
+That said, there are still ways to cut the slabs to be stable.
+After many years of cutting, one starts to understand how to do this.
+However, no two stumps are the same.
+Every cut has to be examined and have the grain taken into account.

-There are a few common tools to cut the stumps, most common, The Alaskan Mill.
+There are a few common tools to cut the stump with the most common being the Alaskan Mill.
 However, it has become much more popular to cut with a pole mill (Pictured in this Blog), or a Lucas Slab Mill.
 That said, Lucas started making their mill possibly 30 years after the first slab mills were built.
 But, these mills where built by those in the burl business looking for an alternative to the Alaskan Mill set up.

 At Dias Artistries, we cut our slabs both with a pole mill, and the Alaskan mill.
 We do our best to get the most out of our salvaged stumps and root systems.
-There really is nothing easy about milling Redwood slabs, however, the reward is always an amazing product, with thousands of uses.
-And as always with Redwood, every cut is a glimpse into not only the history of the tree, but the history of one of the greatest wonders of the world.
+There really is nothing easy about milling Redwood slabs.
+However, the reward is always an amazing product, with thousands of uses.
+Not only is every cut is a glimpse into the history of the tree It is also a glimpse into the history of one of the greatest wonders of the world.